enesbol/Data-Processing-for-Energy-Consumption-and-PV/README.md

 ****Project Goal:****
 Finding the energy consumption and power consumption for 58 houses in the building from the sensor energy metric data of a building by applying the relevant electrical formulas on the data.
 The converted data will then be used to calculate the building's total power and energy consumption.

+Since the Returned Low and Pv measurements are not at the same minute, I put the dates of the returned low between the pv data to align the signals, and predict what the pv will be at that minute and hour using scipy.interpolate.BPoly.from_derivatives using a piecewise polynomial.
+I also found these values ​​with the ffill method.
+And as the real pv signal, I used the average of these 2 signals according to certain situations.

 ****Project Steps:****